 I didn't understand everything.
 He said it at the conference hall.

 I didn't understand everything (that) he said at the conference hall.

 He wants to tell you something.
 It is very important.

-He wants to tell you something that is very important.
+He wants to tell you something that is very important

 As for the possessive relative of which

 , it is a much better alternative in formal situations than whose

 can be used for animals, but whose

 is probably commoner: